 The student is responsible for hiring, training, and paying the PCA.
 The student must sign a statement indicating that they are aware that they are responsible for any policy violations by the PCA, just as all residents are responsible for the behavior of their guests.
 Any room key that is given to a PCA is the responsibility of the student and charged to their account.

 If living in, the PCA must sign an agreement specifying the housing contract and that they agree to abide by the rules and regulations of the College while on campus.
 The living arrangement depends on the student’s disability needs.
-Depending on which residence hall the student resides, the live-in PCA may be required to be of the same sex as the student unless the student is the only occupant of the room/suite.
+Depending on which residence hall the student resides, the live-in PCA may be required to be of the same gender as the student unless the student is the only occupant of the room/suite.
 Non-student PCAs are required to obtain and carry at all times a College identification card (P-Card).
 As Grinnell College is a highly residential community, all non-student PCAs who have access to the residence halls must successfully complete a background and sexual offender registry check (to be paid for by the student).

 Non-student PCAs may use any campus facility which is open to the public.
 They may also use facilities restricted to students and staff only when accompanying the student.
 Live-in, non-student PCAs may purchase meals in the Marketplace Dining Hall and may purchase the following services: technology services, parking permit, and a campus mail box.
 Relief PCAs follow the same policies detailed above.